AN: This story starts in the year 293 AL. A Game of Thrones begins in 298 AL. King Robert was crowned in 281 AL.

 Harry raised a questioning eye at Myrcella, wondering why she was present.
 He asked her as much.

 "I was waiting for you... you promised to play with me, remember?"
-She sounded put out, a frown marring her pretty face.
+She sounded put out, and a frown marred her pretty face.

-But he didn't remember his promise.
-How could he?
-Aside from lessons in history and law and language, he practiced with sword and lance and bow everyday, and all the free time he could spare was spent pondering the mysteries of wand-making.
+He didn't remember his promise.
+It had completely slipped his mind.
+Aside from lessons in history and law and language, he practiced with sword and lance and bow everyday, and most of the free time he could spare was spent pondering the mysteries of wand-making.
 Or exploring the mysteries of the keep, and sometimes, the mysteries of the people within.
 They were very intricate, those mysteries, and he was no closer to solving them, for all his efforts.
 All the wands he crafted snapped after a few spells, he had yet to find the hoard of dragon eggs the Mad King whispered of, and he still didn't know if Varys was a fat, manly woman, or a fat, womanly man, and the Spider never looked him in the eyes.